collab-uniba/pynblint/README.md

 ![Pynblint screens](https://user-images.githubusercontent.com/13979989/158661765-7a71e646-cde7-4e69-957d-a8f3af440101.svg)

 The core linting rules of Pynblint have been derived as operationalizations of the best practices from our catalog.
-Nonetheless, the plug-in architecture of Pynblint enables its users to easily extend the core set with their own linting rules.
+Nonetheless, the plug-in architecture of Pynblint enables its users to easily extend the core set of checks with their own linting rules.

 ## Requirements